teamelite48/phaser-template/README.md

 ## Make Your First Game

-This project includes everything you need to complete the tutorial bellow, there is no need to download additional files.

 1. Open the folder containing this project in a code editor
     - I highly recommend [Visual Studio Code](https://code.visualstudio.com/)
-1. Replace the code in `src/scenes/main.js` with the snippet bellow:
-    ```
-    import Phaser from "phaser";

-    export default class Main extends Phaser.Scene {

-      preload() {
-        // your preload code from the tutorial will go here
-      }

-      create() {
-        // your create code from the tutorial will go here
-      }

-      update() {
-        // your update code from the tutorial will here
-      }
-    }
-    ```
 1. If the development server is already running, skip this step.
 Otherwise, start the development server by running `npm start` from a terminal in the project directory.
 1. Open http://localhost:1234
 1. Follow the [Make Your First Phaser 3 Game](./tutorial/index.md) tutorial